bavalpey/apply_if/README.md

 }

 fn main () {
-    // apply_if_mut only applies the function
+    // apply_if only applies the function
     // if the condition is true
     let value = ValueBuilder::default()
         .apply_if(true, |builder| builder.first(100))